 When it comes to varicose veins of all sizes, shapes, and colors and unsightly yet symptomatic surface veins, Dr. Juleff can perform a procedure called microphlebectomy to actually get rid of bothersome leg veins.
 The term “phlebectomy” means the removal of veins.
 Microphlebectomy, sometimes referred to as ambulatory phlebectomy, refers to the removal of the surface veins on a person’s legs.
-Unlike traditional vein stripping surgeries, microphlebectomy is an outpatient procedure performed by Dr. Juleff, our varicose vein treatment specialist in Honolulu, under local anesthetics.
+Unlike traditional vein stripping surgeries, microphlebectomy is an outpatient procedure performed by Dr. Juleff, our varicose vein treatment specialist in Hawaii, under local anesthetics.

 The varicose veins that most people find unsightly and that often cause tenderness and discomfort are eliminated completely in this highly effective treatment.
 Microphlebectomy is frequently performed together with endovenous laser therapy or radiofrequency ablation treatments to ensure the best outcome.